n64decomp/perfect_dark/README.md

-# Perfect Dark Decompilation (WIP)
+# Perfect Dark Decompilation

-This repository contains a work-in-progress decompilation of Perfect Dark for the Nintendo 64.
+This repository contains a complete decompilation of Perfect Dark for the Nintendo 64.

+The project aims to be a matching decompilation.
+When a matching decompilation is compiled with the same compiler that the original developers used, the output will be exactly the same as the retail game, byte for byte.

+To build the project, you must already have a Perfect Dark ROM.
+The project can build the exact same ROM from decomp's source code combined with assets that it extracts from your base ROM.

 ## Status

 See the [Perfect Dark Decompilation Status Page](https://ryandwyer.gitlab.io/pdstatus/).

+The ntsc-1.0 and ntsc-final versions are fully decompiled, but a small handful of functions are not yet byte-matching even though they are functionally the same.
+The status page doesn't show these as 100% because it counts matching functions only.

 ## Installation Requirements

 For Arch Linux:

 * Install these packages: `binutils fakeroot gcc make python vim`
-* Install from AUR: `armips mips64-elf-binutils`
+* Install from AUR: `armips` and a mips binutils package of your choice (eg. `mips-elf-binutils`)

 For Debian and Ubuntu: